Board of Directors

 Douglas Brimm was a close friend of our founder, Sam Waldman.
 He had been a member of our Board since 1999 and has been invaluable to its continued success.
 Mr. Brimm has also been a successful local entrepreneur in the restaurant and hospitality industries.
 He was the founder and owner of Austin’s Restaurants in Northern Nevada, Art’s Coffee, Brimm’s Catering, Let’s Eat Catering Company, and Ponderosa Property Maintenance, LLC.
 Mr. Brimm learned and polished his business management skills during his lengthy tenure with Southland Corporation (7-11 Stores).
 He was Division Operations Manager for Southland in Central & West Texas, New Mexico, and the Carolinas.
 Mr. Brimm earned his BA at the University of California at Chico.
 Doug and his wife Gloria work passionately in all areas of the organization.

 Lorri was born in The Bronx, NY.
 After her marriage to Sam Waldman she and he lived in Queens and the Long Island.
-When their children, David and Mindy, were three and one, respectively, the family moved to Hayward, CA and then, later, to Lake Forest, CA. After spending twelve years in Summit, NJ, Lorri and Sam moved overseas and lived in Tokyo and Taipei.
+When their children, David and Mindy, were three and one, respectively, the family moved to Hayward, CA, and then, later, to Lake Forest, CA. After spending twelve years in Summit, NJ, Lorri and Sam moved overseas and lived in Tokyo and Taipei.
 She and Sam bought their home in Incline Village in 1986 and moved permanently in 1991.
-They purchased Bowl Incline in 1988 and the local car wash in 1992.
 Lorri and Sam founded Kids & Horses Therapeutic Riding Center in 1999.
 Lorri has been involved in many social and charitable organizations.
-She enjoyed doing “stand up” comedy in Las vegas and Crystal Bay for a while.
 She is past First Vice President and President of The Women’s Club of North Tahoe and currently is responsible for club luncheons.
-SHe is past president of the North Lake Tahoe Community Health Care Auxiliary and is now serving as treasurer.
-She is both past and current treasure of Incline Village Crystal Bay Republican WOmen and is a proud sister in the Nevada Chapter of P.E.O., Philanthropic Educational Organization.
+She is past president of the North Lake Tahoe Community Health Care Auxiliary and is now serving as treasurer.
+She is both past and current treasure of Incline Village Crystal Bay Republican Women and is a proud sister in the Nevada Chapter of P.E.O., Philanthropic Educational Organization.

 Prior to his retirement, Chuck was a Licensed Contractor in California, Arizona and Nevada performing General Engineering work for a variety of clients including Union Pacific and Burlington Northern Railroads, University of California and the Air National Guard.
 He is Past President of the Mother Lode Shrine Club in Sonora, California; was Vice Chair of CASI, Carson Animal Services Initiative Carson City, NV; and admissions Chair, Barracuda Championship, a PGA tour event held at the Montreuex Golf and Country Club in Reno, NV.